gohugoio/hugo/content/en/content-management/multilingual.md

 ### Localizing permalinks

-Because paths and filenames are used to handle linking, all translated pages, except for the language part, will be sharing the same url.
+Because paths and filenames are used to handle linking, all translated pages will share the same URL (apart from the language subdirectory).

 To localize the URLs, the [`slug`]({{< ref "/content-management/organization/index.md#slug" >}}) or [`url`]({{< ref "/content-management/organization/index.md#url" >}}) front matter param can be set in any of the non-default language file.

-For example, a french translation (`content/about.fr.md`) can have its own localized slug.
+For example, a French translation (`content/about.fr.md`) can have its own localized slug.

 {{< code-toggle >}}
 Title: A Propos